 My First University Faculty Job to Present

 After working as a research faculty member I found a tenure-track faculty position at a private R2 university with a student population of about 7,500 students.
 My starting salary at this job was only $56,000 which really was about the same as my salary my last year teaching high school.
 At the time I was attracted to far more than the pay and benefits of this job.
 In fact I probably would have accepted a lower salary if needed to secure the position.
 I did negotiate for a significant pay raise three years into the job raising my at a base salary to around $71,000.
 In 2016 I left this faculty job to move to a public R1 University in North Carolina for a slightly lower salary, for reasons I will write about later.
 Even though I have a lower base salary I have significantly more ability to earn additional compensation by taking on some administrative responsibilities, and working during part of the summer since my contract is only a 9-month contract.
 Not to mention I still do consulting and freelance work on the side when I have time.

 Looking back on the jobs and career I have had up to this point provides some context and perspective on my current journey to financial independence.
 The one thing that I have consistently done throughout all the years was usually having some other money making activity in addition to my primary job.
-While I have never had a salary as high as some on the path to FI, I will admit I have done fairly well on the income side.
+While I have never had a salary as high as some on the path to FI, I will admit I have done fairly well and consider myself fortunate on the income side.
 Most of this is due to trading a significant amount of what would be free time for others into time that I could use to make money.
 I will say in the last couple of years my side hustling has changed and decreased since having kids.
 Right now I focus on areas and things that don’t take time away from my family, especially my children.
 Thinking in terms of financial independence for our family, it is not the income side that needs the most work, but rather the spending side that we are really going to focus on the most over the next few years.